browsermedia/bcms_cas/README.markdown

     )

 Make sure your SITE_DOMAIN variable in production/development is correctly set to the right top level domain.
 This will be needed to allow redirects between the servers to happen correctly (it requires Absolute URLs).
-For example, in production.rb
+For example, in config/environments/production.rb:

     SITE_DOMAIN="www.yourdomainname.com"